2020PB/police-brutality/reports/Oregon.md

 ### Federal officers use flashbangs, tear gas and impact munitions to push protesters a third time | July 22nd

-In the final push of the night, federal officers once again used flashbangs, tear gas and less-lethal projectiles to push protesters out of the park.
-Protesters eventually retook the park, to find officers had destroyed much of the Riot Ribs medical tent, flipping tables and pepper-spraying supplies.
+In the final push of the night, federal officers once again used flashbangs, tear gas and less-lethal projectiles to push protesters down Main Street, out of Chapman and Lownsdale Squares.
+Protesters eventually returned to the squares, to find officers had destroyed much of the Riot Ribs medical tent, flipping tables and pepper-spraying supplies.

 Footage [here](https://twitter.com/defendpdx/status/1285866491275931649) shows officers charging at the crowd, at which point a protester launched a firework.
 Officers then continued to deploy riot control munitions.

-The officers appear to have exited the building initially because protesters were tearing at the building's plywood barricade.
+The officers appear to have initially exited the US District Courthouse because protesters were tearing at the building's plywood barricade.

 tags: less-lethal, projectile, property-destruction, protester, shoot, stun-grenade, tear-gas

 id: or-portland-131

-geolocation:
+geolocation: 45.5156527,-122.6771482

 **Links**